bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 video = Video.objects.create(video=some_embed_url, caption="")
 {% endhighlight %}

 Now, why bother with this?
-It's not *necessary* but what it allows us to do is provide an interface that differs in class only.
+It's not *necessary*, but what it allows us to do is provide an interface that differs in class only.
 If you're using class based views, all you need to do is specify the class name in the view and everything else flows from that.

-Now we have a gallery view that displays all of the media assets for a given gallery, and for any asset CRUD needs we can provide type specific views without worrying in the code we're using about this type specification.
+Now we have a gallery view that displays all of the media assets for a given gallery, and for any asset CRUD needs we can provide class specific views without checking for the `type` value in the code and filtering on that in our views.

-In the case of the gallery view, we don't want logic checks in the template for the type of asset for generating the thumbnails, so we'll add this method to the underlying `MediaAsset` class to provide a consistent interface.
+In the case of the gallery view, we don't want logic checks in the template for the type of asset used for generating the thumbnails, so we'll add this method to the underlying `MediaAsset` class to provide a consistent interface.